joel-g/joelguerra-hugo/content/cars/how-does-coolant-overflow-work.md

 tags: ["honda"]
 ---

-# How the Coolant Overflow Reservoir Works in a Honda Engine

 If you've ever popped the hood of your Honda, you've likely noticed the semi-transparent plastic container labeled "coolant" or "engine coolant."
 This unassuming component is called the coolant overflow reservoir (also known as the coolant expansion tank or recovery tank), and it plays a crucial role in your Honda's cooling system.
 Today, I'll explain how this simple yet effective system works and why it's important to keep an eye on it.

 ## The Purpose of the Coolant Overflow Reservoir